STANLEY BREZENOFF, INTERIM PRESIDENT & CEO

 Another example of our commitment to making health care more accessible to all, is our partnership with the Mayor’s Office and the City University of New York, to raise awareness of IDNYC a government-issued identification card that is now available to all City residents age 14 and older, without regard to immigration status.
 To date IDNYC has over 1,030,000 cardholders.
 It is the largest municipal identification card program in the nation.
 It enables residents to access health care at any NYC Health + Hospitals facility, can be presented as proof of identification for interacting with the police, and is also an accepted form of ID for opening a banking account at certain financial institutions.

 We understand that more integrated, more community-based care, delivered in partnership with local providers, community-based organizations and advocacy groups, is central to building healthier communities.
 And we are doing something about it, by enthusiastically participating in the state’s Delivery System Reform Incentive Program (DSRIP), through which our OneCity Health performing provider system has secured the opportunity for $1.2 billion in funding to support care at the community level.
 This work is aligned with recommendations made in the Blue Ribbon Commission on Health Care for our Neighborhoods issue brief on building clinical partnerships.
 A major thrust of our DSRIP work involves integrating behavioral health services in our primary care settings throughout the city.
 As the provider of the majority of inpatient psychiatric treatment in New York City, NYC Health + Hospitals understands the critical need for greater access to mental health care in New York City.
 We continue to lead and expand efforts to provide much-needed behavioral health services for New Yorkers at every stage of life, at our many patient care locations.
 We have integrated universal depression screenings for adults in primary care practices across the city, and we are spearheading a citywide effort to screen all pregnant women and new mothers for maternal depression.
 We are at the forefront of developing innovative approaches to the treatment of the behavioral health and substance use disorder issues that many New Yorkers struggle with each day.
-And, we are proud to partner with Mayor de Blasio’s HealingNYC initiative to combat the opioid epidemic hitting communities in Brooklyn, and across the city.
-Our participation in DSRIP will allow us to more efficiently build a broader health care network that meets all patient needs, including highly specialized services —and provides continuity of care, efficiency, and a more seamless patient experience.
+And, we are proud to partner with Mayor de Blasio’s HealingNYC initiative to combat the opioid epidemic hitting communities in Queens, and across the city.
+Our participation in DSRIP will allow us to more efficiently build a broader health care network that meets all patient needs, including highly specialized services.
+As with our I.T. initiatives, our DSRIP projects will provide more continuity of care, efficiency, and a more seamless patient experience.

 This report is meant to offer an abridged overview of positive developments occurring within the public health care delivery system at all our patient care locations as well as an acknowledgment of the difficulties we face.
 But what tonight is really about is hearing from you.
 These meetings are mandated in our state charter as a public benefit corporation specifically because your input is so important to the future success of this system.
 We really aren’t here to talk tonight, we are here to listen.
 So let’s get started with our first speaker.